garcane/Job-Applications-Data-Dashboard/README.md

 - Handling missing data required a combination of statistical methods and logical inference.

 ## Future Work
-- Visualize the dataset using tools like Power BI or Tableau to identify application trends and success rates.
+- Visualise the dataset using tools like Power BI or Tableau to identify application trends and success rates.